elastic/elasticsearch-js/docs/release-notes/index.md

 % ### Fixes [elasticsearch-javascript-client-next-fixes]
 % \*

+## 9.3.2 [elasticsearch-javascript-client-9.3.2-release-notes]

+### Fixes [elasticsearch-javascript-client-9.3.2-fixes]

+- **Improved compatibility with Elasticsearch 9.3:** improvements and corrections to the Elasticsearch specification that improve compatibility with Elasticsearch 9.3 are reflected here.

 ## 9.3.1 [elasticsearch-javascript-client-9.3.1-release-notes]

 ### Fixes [elasticsearch-javascript-client-9.3.1-fixes]

 - **Improved ESM compatibility:** Ensure `estypes` is exported for ESM-based projects, and that ESM modules work correctly for JavaScript bundlers.
-- **Improved compatibility with Elasticsearch 9.3:** improvements and corrections have been made to the Elasticsearch specification for 9.3 that are reflected here.
+- **Improved compatibility with Elasticsearch 9.3:** improvements and corrections to the Elasticsearch specification that improve compatibility with Elasticsearch 9.3 are reflected here.

 ## 9.3.0 [elasticsearch-javascript-client-9.3.0-release-notes]